aartzrc/DDOM/README.md

 most other operations become combinations of these basic calls

 it looks like field access can be overridden: @:op(a.b) - https://haxe.org/manual/types-abstract-operator-overloading.html

+11/26/2019:
+coming along well, things to build out:
+DDOM to typedef (or graphql), and have the typedefs provide code completion and type safety
+An async client side updater that can call to a server
+A server sync reader that can pull from a standard database
+Allow multiple filters per token?
+Quick way to generated unit tests for to/from string tokenization, iterate over all enums combinations and verify the go to/from string properly